As coffee drinkers return to cafes, Starbucks sales are on the rise.

 Starbucks raised its full-year revenue and profit expectations, while the improved view differed by area.

-While the company expects annual comparable sales growth in the Americas and the United States to be higher than previously expected, it expects international sales to be lower.
+While the business expects yearly comparable sales growth in the Americas and the United States to be better than previously expected, it expects foreign sales to be lower.

 In the coming quarter, the business expects China comparable sales growth to be “about flat.”